 - A. The following areas shown on the Proposals Map are designated as a Local Green Spaces:

 - 1. Watersmeet public open space

 - 2. Fradley skate park and MUGA

 - 3. Worthington Road play area

 - 4. Statfold Lane large public open space

 - 5. Statfold Lane small public open space

 - 6. Public open space at the junction of Williams Avenue and Rumbold Avenue

-- 7. Fradley Wood, Gorse Lane

-- B. Proposals for built development on these Local Green Spaces will not be permitted unless:
+- B. Areas of Local Green Space will be protected in a manner consistent with the protection of land within Green Belts.

-- the proposal is of a limited nature and it can be clearly demonstrated that it is required to enhance the role and function of an identified Local Green Space; or

-- the proposal would result in the development of local community infrastructure as required by Policy FRANP3.